robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

           `xORy`.
 Using patterns like `XORY` still works with Robot Framework 7.5, but such usages are deprecated.

-.. note:: Older Robot Framework versions support `&` operator as an alias for `AND`.
-          This was deprecated in Robot Framework 7.5 and the support will be removed in Robot Framework 8.0.

 ``ROBOT_OPTIONS`` and ``REBOT_OPTIONS`` environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~